 Here are some guidelines for privacy-focused AI development:

-• Obtain informed consent- Be transparent about how data will be collected and used to develop AI.
-Provide clear choices for individuals regarding sharing their data and enable consent to be withdrawn.
+- Obtain informed consent- Be transparent about the way of data collection and development.
+Provide clear choices for individuals regarding sharing their data or withdrawing consent.
 Educate on implications and get express permission for sensitive data or high-risk AI.

-• Establish oversight and accountability– Put mechanisms in place for monitoring how AI accesses and uses data, auditing practices, determining responsibility if misuse occurs, and ensuring issues are appropriately addressed and fixed action is taken.
-Boards or officers may be needed for organization-wide management.
+- Establish oversight and accountability– Put mechanisms in place for monitoring how AI accesses and uses data, auditing practices, determining responsibility if misuse occurs, and ensuring issues are appropriately addressed and fixed action is taken.

-• Share responsibility across stakeholders- Privacy must be a priority for groups, including researchers, an artificial intelligence software development company, policymakers and everyday technology users.
+- Share responsibility across stakeholders- Privacy must be a priority for groups, including researchers, an artificial intelligence software development company, policymakers, and everyday technology users.
 No single entity can ensure ethical AI and privacy alone.
-But collective action and oversight can help achieve responsible progress.
+However, collective action and oversight can help achieve responsible progress.

 Several important factors must be weighed when determining whether and how to adopt artificial intelligence services and solutions.
 First, the potential benefits of AI should be evaluated based on objectives and key performance indicators.
 AI could improve accuracy, speed, scale, personalization, and more.
 But benefits must justify costs and risks.